berlinonline/Dat0r/README.md

 After generating the code we are now ready to make profit by using it. :)
 As shown in the above file tree, two concrete and two abstract classes have been generated from our definition.
-The following code snippet shows an example usage of the API provided by the concrete implementations:  s
+The following code snippet shows an example usage of the API provided by the concrete implementations:

 ```php
 <?php